-The head teacher must report any exclusions to the Chair of Governors and send a copy of the Notification to LA of a Fixed Period Exclusion Form, Notification of Permanent Exclusion Form or EX2 (see appendix) and a copy of the parental letter (see appendix) to Sarah Rennison at the LA attendanceandexclusions@wolverhampton.gov.uk
+The head teacher must report any suspensions or permanent exclusions to the Chair of Governors and notify the LA by completing the online form which can be found here and a copy of the parental letter (see appendix) to Sarah Rennison at the LA attendanceandexclusions@wolverhampton.gov.uk

-Whenever the head teacher excludes a pupil they must, without delay, notify parents of the period of the exclusion and the reasons for it.
+Whenever the head teacher suspends or permanently excludes a pupil they must, without delay, notify parents of the period of the suspension and the reasons for it.
 They must also, without delay, provide parents with the following information in writing (see appendix):

-- The reasons for the exclusion; - The period of a fixed period exclusion or, for a permanent exclusion, the fact that it is permanent; - Parents' right to make representations about the exclusion to the governing body and how the pupil may be involved in this; - How any representations should be made; and - Where there is a legal requirement for the governing body to consider the exclusion, that parents have a right to attend a meeting, be represented at this meeting (at their own expense) and to bring a friend (see appendix 9)
+- The reasons for the suspension/permanent exclusion; - The period of a suspension or, for a permanent exclusion, the fact that it is permanent; - Parents' right to make representations about the suspension/permanent exclusion to the governing body and how the pupil may be involved in this; - How any representations should be made; and - Where there is a legal requirement for the governing body to consider the suspension/permanent exclusion, that parents have a right to attend a meeting, be represented at this meeting (at their own expense) and to bring a friend (see appendix 9)

-Pupils whose behaviour at lunchtime is disruptive may be excluded from the school premises for the duration of the lunchtime period.
-In such cases the legal requirements in relation to exclusion, such as the head teacher's duty to notify parents, still apply.
-Lunchtime exclusions are counted as half a school day for statistical purposes and in determining whether a governing body meeting is triggered.
+Pupils whose behaviour at lunchtime is disruptive may be suspended from the school premises for the duration of the lunchtime period.
+In such cases the legal requirements in relation to suspension, such as the head teacher's duty to notify parents, still apply.
+Lunchtime suspensions are counted as half a school day for statistical purposes and in determining whether a governing body meeting is triggered.